junaidzm13/COMP2113_40/README.md

   -	If your tokens completed rounds faster than the other player’s tokens, you are ranked above that player.

 ### Special features:
-  -
+    - Based on the user's XP (accumulated by winning) user will unlock various token symbols.
+Then user can choose his/her token symbol for the curremt game.
+While in traditional ludo there are only 4 symbols available R(red), B(blue), G,(green) and Y(yellow).
+    - Moreover, each player will have his unique username, and that username will be used to retreive the user's profile.
+    - Profile will have information on the user's level, XP, total matches played, total matches won, available tokens and winning percentage.
+    - Profile for each user will also be displayed at the end of the game.

 ### Board:
 [Board example together with some explanation](board.txt)

 ### Coding requirements:
-  1. **Generation of random game sets or events:** Rolling a dice at each user’s turn.
+  1. **Generation of random game sets or events:** Rolling the dice at each user’s turn.
-  2.	**Data structures for storing game status:** We will be using two types of data structures to represent different information.
-First data structure will be used during the game, showing the current status of the game; usernames of the players and how do the players rank at a point in time.
-Second data structure will be used to store each user’s profile including but not limited to his/her username, winning percentage, last 5 games results, current XP, etc.
+  2.	**Data structures for storing game status:** We have used two types of data structures to represent different information.
+First data structure will be used during the game, showing the current status of the game; usernames of the current players, their rank, and their chosen tokens.
+Second data structure will be used to store each user’s profile including his/her username, level, XP, matches played, matches won, winning percentage and all the unlocked tokens.
-  3.	**Dynamic memory management:** Dynamic arrays / pointers will be used to store the list of usernames read from a file called usernames.txt.
-Dynamic arrays / pointers will also be used to store the usernames of the users playing the game.
+  3.	**Dynamic memory management:** Dynamic arrays have been used to store the data structures namely *Profile* and *Current_player_details* of all the players.
+The size is equal to the number of players.
+Secondly, we have also implemented integer vectors which store the result of all the dice rolls at a single turn (in *make_a_move* function).
-  4.	**File input/output:** Once the user inputs his/her username, the file, usernames.txt which contains all the usernames will be used to check whether such a user exists or not.
-And if it does, the program will load that user’s file, if not will create a new username.
-File output will also be used to store each user’s profile in a separate file \<username\>.txt.
-After each game, file output will be used to write to the file to update all users' profile, depending on the result of the game.
-  5. **Program codes in multiple files:** Most of the functions mentioned below will be written in separate files and will be compiled separately.
-All the files will then be linked together to generate a single executable.
+  4.	**File input/output:** File input/output has been done several times during a single run of the game.
+First, the file named *usernames.txt* is read to check whether the entered username already exists.
+If it does the file corresponding to that username is opened and read to load the profile of that user.
+If it does not exist, then the based on user's confirmation, a new file with name \<username\>.txt is created and the new username is written down in *usernames.txt*.
+And once the game ends, all the player's profiles are updated by writing down in their respective files.
+  5. **Program codes in multiple files:** All of the functions have been separated into different files.
+Each file contains one or more functions depending on the task that they perform.
+We also have a separate header file for both of the major structures defined.
+In total we have 20 different files (including header files).

 ### Functions: